Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Introduction

-As a consequence of the above, the study of hyperchaotic dynamics in map \eqref{eq:MiraMap} looks very promising.
-Also, one of the reasons is that, as was shown in the paper \cite{GonLi10}, in a certain region of parameters (region SH$(1,2)$ in Fig.~\ref{ris:Fig8}) there is a nontrivial hyperbolic set with the simplest structure -- the three-dimensional Smale horseshoe -- in which all its unstable manifolds are two-dimensional.
+As a consequence of the above, the study of hyperchaotic dynamics in map \eqref{eq:MiraMap} looks very promising, since in a certain region of the parameter space (region SH$(1,2)$ in Fig.~\ref{ris:Fig8}) there is a nontrivial hyperbolic set with the simplest structure -- the three-dimensional Smale horseshoe -- in which all its unstable manifolds are two-dimensional \cite{GonLi10}.
 Hereinafter, we will prescribe a type $(n,m)$ for hyperbolic periodic orbits with $n$-dimensional stable and $m$-dimensional unstable invariant manifolds (where types $(n,0)$ and $(0,m)$ relate, respectively, to the stable and completely unstable periodic orbits).
 Then, we can denote the above horseshoe as the Smale horseshoe of type (1,2).
-Accordingly, in the parameter space along pathways from the region where the map has a simple attractor (stable fixed point) to the region where there is such horseshoe, one can earn hyperchaotic strange attractors.
-How it can be done and which bifurcations occur along such pathways are the main questions of the current paper.
+Accordingly, in the parameter space, along pathways leading from the region where the map has a simple attractor (stable fixed point) to the region where there is such a horseshoe, one can create hyperchaotic attractors.
+How this is possible and which bifurcations occur along such pathways are the main questions of the current paper.